johan162/oneselect/docs/api.md

 **Parameters:**
 *   `project_id` (string, required): The UUID of the project.
 *   `sort_by` (string, query, optional): One of "complexity", "value", "ratio".
+*   `include_quadrants` (boolean, query, optional): When true, includes quadrant analysis in the response.

 **Response (200 OK):**
 ```json